 - 1. Provided general paratransit planning assistance to PVTA as requested, including public participation activities, operational analyses of policies and services. - 2.
-Facilitated quarterly Paratransit Van Riders meetings. - 3.
-Facilitated public hearings and produced equity analyses for proposed changes in PVTA Senior Service in four communities. - 4.
-Participated in activities of regional paratransit planning groups, including the Pioneer Valley Regional Coordinating Council, the Hilltown Regional Coordinating Council, and the Quaboag Regional Transportation Committee.
-Provided support as directed to the Paratransit Subcommittee of the PVTA Advisory Board. - 5.
-Provided a staff representative to serve on the PVTA Paratransit Appeals Committee. - 6.
-Provided technical and administrative support to the MPO's Joint Transportation Committee (JTC) regarding mobility issues and concerns of the region's elderly and disabled residents. - 7.
-Coordinated and provided technical assistance to agencies seeking capital grants under FTA Section 5311 Rural Transit Assistance Program. - 8.
-Provided technical assistance to Town of Ware to establish Quaboag Connector paratransit service.
+Participated in activities of regional paratransit planning groups. - 3.
+Provided support to the Paratransit Subcommittee of the PVTA Advisory Board as requested. - 4.
+Provided a staff representative to serve on the PVTA Paratransit Appeals Committee. - 5.
+Provided technical and administrative support to the MPO's Joint Transportation Committee (JTC) regarding mobility issues and concerns of the region's elderly and disabled residents. - Coordinated and provided technical assistance to agencies seeking capital grants under FTA Section 5311 Rural Transit Assistance Program. - 7.
+Provided technical assistance to Town of Ware for Quaboag Connector paratransit service. - 8.
+Supported communities seeking funds from the state Human Service Transportation (HST) program.

-- 1. Continue to provide general paratransit planning assistance to PVTA, including public participation activities, operational analyses of policies and services, regulatory compliance, and updating and maintenance of vital documents. - 2.
-Continue to provide a staff member to serve on the PVTA Paratransit Appeals Committee. - 3.
+- Continue to provide general paratransit planning assistance to PVTA, including public participation activities, analyses of policies and services, regulatory compliance, and updating and maintenance of vital documents.
+Ongoing task. - 2.
+Continue to support the work of the Paratransit Subcommittee of the PVTA Advisory Board and provide a staff member to serve on the PVTA Paratransit Appeals Committee.
+Ongoing task. - 3.
 Continue to support meetings of PVTA paratransit van riders who use the ADA Service and the Senior (Dial-a-Ride) Service. - 4.
 Continue to participate in meetings and activities of regional paratransit planning groups, including the Pioneer Valley Regional Coordinating Council, the Hilltown Regional Coordinating Council, the Quaboag Regional Transportation Committee, and/or others that may request assistance or are identified. - 5.
-Continue to support the work of the Paratransit Subcommittee of the PVTA Advisory Board as directed. - 6.
-Continue to provide technical and administrative support to the MPO's Joint Transportation Committee (JTC) regarding mobility issues and concerns of the region's elderly and disabled residents.

-- 7. Continue to coordinate and provide technical assistance to agencies seeking capital grants under FTA Section 5311 Rural Transit Assistance Program. - 8.
-Perform paratransit surveys and studies requested by PVTA and PVMPO municipalities.
+Continue to provide technical and administrative support to the MPO's Joint Transportation Committee (JTC) regarding mobility issues and concerns of the region's elderly and disabled residents. - 6.
+Continue to coordinate and provide technical assistance to agencies seeking capital grants under FTA Section 5311 Rural Transit Assistance Program. - 7.
+Perform paratransit surveys and studies requested by PVTA and PVMPO municipalities. - 8.
+Continue to support communities seeking funds from the state Human Service Transportation (HST) program. - Work with the PVTA, FRTA, and Regional Coordinating Councils (RCC) to update the Coordinated Public Transit - Human Services Transportation Plan (CPT-HST) for the region.
+The CPT-HST will identify needs and gaps in human transportation services for seniors and individuals with disabilities.

 - 1. Data and analysis to support ADA and senior van service paratransit planning.
 As needed. - 2.
 Materials for paratransit performance measure reports for PVTA paratransit services.
+As needed.

-As needed. - 3.
-Facilitation and documentation of meetings of PVTA ADA van riders and Senior Service riders.
+- 3. Facilitation and documentation of meetings of PVTA ADA van riders and Senior Service riders.
 As meetings occur. - 4.
 Reports and presentations to PVTA, JTC and PVMPO member municipalities.
-As requested. - 5.
-Assistance with PVTA monthly paratransit performance measures.
-As requested.
+As requested. - Assistance with PVTA monthly paratransit performance measures.
+As requested. - 6.
+Letters of support and technical exhibits for HST grant applications.
+As requested. - 7.
+CPT-HST Plan update.
+December 2018.

-Budget Est. Staff Effort
+Source Budget Est. Staff Effort

-FTA S. 5303 \$12,500 6 weeks
+FTA S. 5303 \$18,750 9 weeks

 PVTA S. 5307 \$16,250 8 weeks

-TOTAL \$28,750 14 weeks
+TOTAL \$35,000 17 weeks